-The Doctorate in Occupational Therapy and Master of Science in Occupational Therapy programs at the University of South Dakota are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association.
-ACOTE is recognized as the accrediting agency for occupational therapy education by both the United States Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).
+The Doctorate in Occupational Therapy and Master of Science in Occupational Therapy programs at the University of South Dakota are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+ACOTE is recognized as the accrediting agency for occupational therapy education by both the United States Department of Education and the Council for Higher Education Accreditation.

 Students must graduate from an ACOTE-accredited program and successfully pass the NBCOT exam in order to apply for state licensure and to practice as an occupational therapist.

 For more information, visit the AOTA website or contact:

 Bethesda, MD, 20814-3449